YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction/README.md

 This code is for the Penn Action dataset.
 This dataset can be downloaded from [here](http://dreamdragon.github.io/PennAction/).

 #### Pretrained VGG-Net
-For the training, pretrained VGG19-Net is needed.
+For the training, pretrained VGG19 network is needed.
 It can be downloaded from [here](https://github.com/machrisaa/tensorflow-vgg).

 ## Train